[Updated July 2021]

 So what’s the best entry-level camera for your budding young street photographer?
 (Short answer: there are lots of great cameras and a handful that can lead to frustrating experiences.)
-Well, we’ve spent four summers with more than 100 kids, ages 9 to 13 through in our Riveted Kids Street Photography day camp (check here for 2019 photography day and travel camp dates), I learned which cameras allowed the kids to learn some fundamental photography concepts, take great pictures, and have fun.
+Well, we’ve spent four summers with more than 100 kids, ages 9 to 13 through in our Riveted Kids Street Photography Day Camps and we’ve learned which cameras allowed the kids to “best” (i.e., without frustration) learn fundamental photography concepts, take great pictures through games, and have fun.

 First, just know that:

-- I’m only evaluating cameras I saw and the kids’ experiences that I observed.
+- I’m only evaluating cameras and camper experiences that I observed.

 - We don’t get anything for sharing these links with you.
 We know how hard it is to sort through the options – this is just our take on how to help you select a camera if you are looking.

-- Remember, campers aged from the 4th to the 8th grade
+- Remember, campers aged from the 4th grade to the 8th grade (ages 9 to 13).

 - Canon EOS Rebel series such as the T6, T2i, and T1i.
 Lots of fun pictures up close and far away.

 - Nikon D7000.
-While this camera is discontinued, you can find the body for about $300 and then could pair it with a used 18-55 lens.
+While this camera is discontinued, you can find the body for less than $300 and then could pair it with a used 18-55 lens.

 - Nikon D90.
 Used on Amazon.
 Another discontinued model, but still worked great.
 You can find it for $250 used and then could pair with a new or used Nikkor 18-55mm lens.